Job Seekers: No, The Thank You Email Is Not Dead

 Ever wonder why you didn't get the job after a spectacular interview?
 Missing this crucial step could have cost you the position.

-With the new etiquette of the internet age, there is a more relaxed attitude toward saying thank-you after an interview.
-However, a thank-you has numerous benefits: it keeps you in the mind of the recruiter; it is another opportunity to promote yourself; and it allows you to clarify any misunderstandings and/or reinforce positive information.
+With the new etiquette of the internet age, there is a more relaxed attitude toward saying thank you after an job interview.
+However, a thank you has numerous benefits: it keeps you in the mind of the recruiter, it is another opportunity to promote yourself, and it allows you to clarify any misunderstandings and/or reinforce positive information.

 What's better—an email or a letter?
 An email, because it's faster and people are more likely to respond.
-Most HR professionals now see email as a key recruitment tool.
+Most human resource professionals now see email as a key recruitment tool.
 (Ask your interviewer for their personal email address because emails sent to general mailboxes tend to get lost.)